 After having read Mark, don’t be surprised if it turns out to be your favorite one.
 My favorite book of the Bible is often the one that I’m reading at the moment, so my current favorite Gospel is the Book of Luke!

 If you’re looking to go more in-depth in your study of the Bible, a Study Bible is a great resource.
 It takes the most commonly used Bible study resources and puts it all together in one volume along with the text of the Bible.
-I’ve used dozens through the years and the ESV Study Bible (link to Amazon) is the one that I would recommend the most.
+I’ve used dozens through the years and the CSB Tony Evans Study Bible (Link to Amazon – Opens in a new window) is the one that I would recommend for those that are just starting out.

 Is the Bible meant to be read in order?
 The Bible does not need to be read in order.
 The Bible is a collection of 66 books written by around 40 different people over a period of 1600 years.
 All the books fit into the main theme of God’s restoration of the world to His original design through Jesus Christ.